arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

 AQL
 ---

+- ArangoDB 3.4 adds two new view-related keywords to AQL: `VIEW` and `SEARCH`

+  Usage of these keywords as collection names, variable names or attribute names in AQL queries will not be possible without quoting.
+For example, the following AQL query will still work as it uses a quoted collection name and a quoted attribute name:

+      FOR doc IN `search`
+        RETURN doc.`search`

+  However, the following query will fail because it uses the `SEARCH` keyword in an unexpected position:

+      FOR doc IN search
+        RETURN doc.search

 - the AQL functions `CALL` and `APPLY` may now throw the errors 1540 (`ERROR_QUERY_FUNCTION_NAME_UNKNOWN`) and 1541 (`ERROR_QUERY_FUNCTION_ARGUMENT_TYPE_MISMATCH`) instead of error 1582 (`ERROR_QUERY_FUNCTION_NOT_FOUND`) in some situations.